pomponchik/skelet/README.md

 To do:

+- [ ] The ability to not assign default values in any way
 - [ ] The ability to disable type checking for a class through class arguments
 - [ ] Class inheritance support
 - [ ] Reading parameters from the CLI